markosnarinian/FgcTeamGreece2023/README.md

 # FgcTeamGreece2023
 Developed by Markos Narinian programmer of and one of the five memebers that represented the Greek National Robotics Team (GNRT/FGC Team Greece) in the 2023 FIRST Global Challenge (2023 FGC) in Singapore.
-This is the OpMode and some additional classes used during the competition by Team Greece.
+This is the OpMode and some additional classes that were used during the competition by Team Greece.